The-Foreigners/The-Foreigners.github.io/objectives.md

 - What is our current wealth?
 Budget enough for material components.

-- Is it possible to send the Toothsharps to Bruglor Axebiter in the north?

 - Prepare Gentle Repose
   - Capture deceased Wyrmlords/Commanders to revive later.
   - Preserve acid gland from dragon.

 - Determine where to next?
 Review map notations.
   - Defend small towns enroute of the invaders from raiding parties.
-  - Meet with Gen. Felix?
+  - Meet with Gen. Felix.

 - Craft duplicate of phylactery
   - Send to Ghostlord with one of his minions, get him to withdrawl his forces from Elsir Vale.